General Program Evaluation

 Student Affairs personnel annually review data pertaining to student satisfaction of a broad range of student life experiences.
 These reviews inform the development of activities and events pertaining to student life and support services.

-McNeese partners with the University of Louisiana System to administer the National Survey of Student Engagement (NSSE) and the ACT Student Opinion Survey.
+McNeese partners with the University of Louisiana System to administer the National Survey of Student Engagement (NSSE) and the Noel-Levitz Student Satisfaction Inventory.
 These surveys are administered on an alternating basis each spring semester.
-The results of the ACT Student Opinion Surveys can be found at http://www.mcneese.edu/ir.
 Our response rate for the Spring 2012 NSSE Survey was 37%.
+Our response rate for the Noel-Levitz Student Satisfaction Inventory was 61%.